-Internet, Peer group, Childhood socialization
+Internet, Peer group, Childhood socialization,

-- (1) Takes place in the early years of life. - (2) Global impact in today's world.
+- (1) Takes place in the early years of life.

+- (2) Global impact in today's world.

-1. (D) Correct underlined words and complete the sentence
+- 1. (D) Correct underlined words and complete the sentence

-- (1) Radio is an audiovisual medium. - (2) Peer group is an example of an authoritarian agency.
+- (1) Radio is an audiovisual medium.

+- (2) Peer group is an example of an authoritarian agency.

+- 2. (A) Write suitable example of given concepts and justify your answer.

+- (1) Socialization in family

+- (2) Resocialization

-2. Write short notes.
+- (B) Write short notes.

 - (1) Formation of 'self' according to Mead

 - (2) Agencies of socialization

 - (3) Resocialization

-3. Explain the following concept with an example.
+- 3. Explain the following concept with an example.

 - (1) Primary socialization

 - (2) Secondary socialization

+- 4. State whether the following statements are True or False with reasons.

+- (1) Socialization is a life-long process.

+- (2) Advertisements influence consumer behaviour

-- 4. (A) Complete the concept map.
+5. (A) Complete the concept map.